affanm16/petclinic-java-project/README.md

 ## 8. Docker image behaviour

-- The multi-stage `Dockerfile` compiles the project with Maven on Java 17 and delivers a lightweight runtime image based on Eclipse Temurin 17 JRE.
+- The multi-stage `Dockerfile` compiles the project with Maven on Java 17, bakes the `application.properties` file into `/app`, and delivers a lightweight runtime image based on Eclipse Temurin 17 JRE.
 - Port `8081` is exposed—the same port configured in `application.properties`.

 Manual build/test commands (outside Jenkins) for reference: